phillipp/polico/README.md

 2. Add your policy

-Create a new class (yes, for every class you want to authorize, you add a new class).
+Create a new class (yes, for every class you want to authorize, you add a new class) in `app/lib/polico/contract_policy.rb`

 ```
 class Polico::ContractPolicy < Polico::Policy